 • Please explain more about the BAH entitlement and rent allotment.

-The government determines the service member's BAH based on the cost of similar rental property near the base, typical utilities, his/her rank and the typical cost of Renter's Insurance.
+The government determines the service member's BAH based on the cost of similar rental property near the base, typical utilities, and his/her rank.
 An allotment from the service member's account is set up upon lease signing to pay rent.

 • Who is going to process the service member's allotment?

 Military Assistance Company, LLC (MAC), the world's largest processor of automatic payroll deductions for military, will be processing military personnel allotments.
 This company is currently processing rent allotments for 40 DoD installations.
 MAC systems assure payment directly from the service member's pay.
 When the BAH rates are adjusted annually, MAC will automatically update the allotment amounts; it will be seamless to service members.
 In addition, MAC's error reports, run at each processing date, will help fix any problems quickly.

 • Will BAH be counted as income?
 Specifically, will it affect the cost of children's day care?

 BAH is an entitlement and is not be counted as taxable income.
 However, it will be included in gross income.
 Programs based on an individual's gross income may be affected.

 • Will the changes affect the service member's LES and net pay?

 No. At the end of each month, the service member's LES will show that BAH has been transferred via an allotment equal to the monthly rent.
 There should be no changes to the service member's net pay.